by Wyn Hilty

 From the ACEG: “Sheldon Leonard from It’s a Wonderful Life.”
 (The actual line: “That’s it, out you two pixies go, out the door or through the window.”)

-A jock, a side of beef, Annette Funicello poster, Edgar Allan Poe poetry …
+A teddy, a jock, a side of beef, Annette Funicello poster, Edgar Allan Poe poetry …

 Actress Annette Funicello (1942-2013) got her start in the 1950s on the TV show The Mickey Mouse Club.
 She went on to star in a series of beach movies in the 1960s.
 Edgar Allan Poe (1809-1849) was an author and poet known for his macabre tales and poems such as “The Raven.”